Rion Sumiyoshi: 2024–25 season

 At her second event, the 2024 Cup of China, she finished third in the short program.
-In the free skate, she decided not to attempt a quad toe loop and aimed for a clean program; however, she had a poor landing on a triple lutz and fell on a triple loop.
+In the free skate, she decided not to attempt a quad toe loop and aimed for a clean program; however, she had a poor landing on a triple Lutz and fell on a triple loop jump.
 She was fourth in the free skate and fell to fourth overall.
 After the free skate, she said: "I need to do more mental training, and I need to do be more consistent.”
 She noted that she had been feeling very nervous and that it had affected her performance.
 She was ultimately named as the third alternate for the 2024–25 Grand Prix Final.

 In December, Sumiyoshi competed at the 2024–25 Japan Championships, where she finished eighth and was named as the second alternate for the 2025 World Championship team.
 One month later, Sumiyoshi competed at the 2025 Winter World University Games, where she placed third in the short program but won the free skate, taking the gold medal overall.
-She then finished the season by winning silver at the 2025 International Challenge Cup.
+She then finished the season by winning silver at the 2025 International Challenge Cup, shortly after her father died of liver cancer.

 2025–26 season

+Sumiyoshi's short program, choreographed by Misha Ge, was dedicated to her deceased father.

 Sumiyoshi opened the season in September by taking gold at the 2025 CS Lombardia Trophy.
 The following month, she placed third at 2025 Grand Prix de France behind Ami Nakai and Kaori Sakamoto, taking her fourth consecutive bronze at this event with all new personal best scores.
 "I was aiming for a higher placement, but I'm very happy with my performance, so it's like a positive frustration," she said following the event.
 "Even though I keep finishing third in this competition, my scores are getting higher every year."
+A few weeks later, Sumiyoshi competed at the 2025 Finlandia Trophy, but struggled throughout the event, taking an unexpected hard fall on her step sequence during the short program and falling on three different jumps during the free skate.
+She finished seventh at the event overall.

+In December, she competed at the 2025–26 Japan Championships, where she placed twenty-first in the short program after stepping out of a planned triple Lutz and then failing to perform a jump combination.
+She continued to struggle during the free skate, placing eighteenth in that segment and finishing eighteenth overall.
+After the competition, Sumiyoshi discussed the impact of her father's death earlier that year and stated that she intended to compete for another four years with the goal of competing at the 2030 Winter Olympics.